MCT-master/mct-master.github.io/_posts_draft/2018-11-11-Metaverk-And-DSP.md

 ## #sound art #algorithmic poetry #open source #physical computing #memories #dsp #digital signal processing #humans

 Once you enter Metamorph, an art and technology space in the old town of Trondheim (Bakklandet), you will immediately become part of the generative soundscape of the exhibition 'Metaverk'.
-The sound installation is a joint work by Øyvind Brandtsegg and Arnfinn Killingtveit and invites you to discover and interact with it by making live music like plugging your instrument into the system or connecting your phone to a mini jack cable.
+The interactive sound installation is a joint work by Øyvind Brandtsegg and Arnfinn Killingtveit.
 The exhibition is part of the Trondheim Open, the largest art biennial in Central Norway.
 One of its goals are to make more local artists visible to the public.
+It invites the audience to discover and take part by making live music like plugging your instrument into the system or connecting your phone to a mini jack cable - what ever you play it will be distributed through the different speakers around the room.

 ## Sound memories